 Instructions

 - Preheat oven to 350°F. Line a 9"X9" square metal baking pan with parchment paper or aluminum foil.
-Melt butter and set aside till cool.

 - Add dry ingredients (baking soda, salt, flour and cocoa powder) to wet ingredients.
 Stir until combined.
-Fold in chocolate chips.
+Fold in the chocolate chips.
 Batter will be thick.

 Notes